About

 We1 collect safety recommendations for frontier AI labs and information about what labs are doing, then evaluate frontier AI labs on safety.
 We focus on what labs should do to prevent extreme risks such as human extinction.

 This project is by Zach Stein-Perlman.
 Zach is an independent AI governance researcher.
 He’s particularly interested in what frontier AI labs can do to make the long-term future go well.
-Previously he worked at AI Impacts on AI forecasting, strategy, and governance; before that, he dropped out of Williams College.
+Previously he worked at AI Impacts on AI forecasting, strategy, and governance.

 Contact us here.
 How you can help: